johnwhitington/what-ocaml-compiles/README.md

 What OCaml Compiles when it Compiles
 ====================================

-This document is written from a state of ignorance.
+This document is written from a position of ignorance.
 Please forward all corrections to john / coherentgraphics co uk, or make an issue or pull request
 here: